 Dinner Party Ideas: Supplies & Storage

-Beyond your décor and food, there are necessary things for dinner parties, especially during these difficult times.
-This checklist will prepare you and help you decide which supplies you need for your party—looking for a way to crank up the fun at your dinner party?
-Exciting action or word games for adults are a quick fix.
-Here is a list of items and activities, so that you won’t forget a thing to make your party the most fun.
+Beyond your décor and party meals, there are necessary things for dinner parties, especially during these difficult times.
+This checklist will prepare you and help you decide which supplies you need for your party.

 As restrictions go down, it will still be essential to have safety precautions in place.
-If you are going to have dinner, where people will be in close proximity, you should have masks for your guests to wear to keep everyone safe.
+If you are going to have a dinner where people will be in close proximity to each other, you should have masks for your guests to wear to keep everyone safe.

 You don’t want to run out of ice.
 Make sure your drinks stay cold by stocking up on plenty.